 Noise Cancellation

-The Noise Cancellation feature in our Stream Video React Native SDK can be enabled by installing the @stream-io/noise-cancellation-react-native package to your project and by having it enabled in the Stream dashboard.
-This package leverages noise cancellation technology developed by krisp.ai.
+Enable Noise Cancellation by installing @stream-io/noise-cancellation-react-native and enabling it in the Stream dashboard.
+This feature uses technology developed by krisp.ai.

 Installation